alkem-io/website/content/en/post/2021-11-interview-flori/index.md

 I am looking forward to community functionality, such as Updates and Discussions, which makes it easier connecting people around challenges.
 I have no doubts it will create great traction.

-In the hopefully not too distant future, I am really looking forward to the canvasses function that has the potential to help people through every step of their innovate process, from creating a collaboration agenda, to setting up a test-session with citizens.
+In the hopefully not too distant future, I am really looking forward to the whiteboards function that has the potential to help people through every step of their innovate process, from creating a collaboration agenda, to setting up a test-session with citizens.

 It would be really helpful if we can share our best practices on Alkemio.